khamidou/khamidou.github.io/_posts/2015-03-25-sales-page-teardown-workshop.markdown

 ## Handling customer objections

 The final part of the sales page is a FAQ followed by a short testimonial.
-I don't have much to say about it apart from the opening sentence, which I like a lot.
+I don't have much to say about it (it's still great though!) apart from the opening sentence, which I like a lot.

 <img src="/images/workshop_teardown/7.png" class="img-responsive" />
 <img src="/images/workshop_teardown/8.png" class="img-responsive" />